thirdweb-dev/contracts/docs/Account.md

 function nonce() external view returns (uint256)
 ```

-The nonce of the wallet.
+The nonce of the account.